What is a personal loan?

 Before going in for pre-closure, check for the penalty clause and do a calculation of the benefit that you can incur by going in for pre-closure.
 The general rule is that if you decide earlier during the tenure of the loan for pre-closure, the more beneficial is it.
 But it is also the period when pre-closure penalties are the highest.
 Different banks have their own rules for allowing pre-closure and penalties.
 Do not make a hasty decision here.

-You need to visit your bank from where you have taken the personal loan.
+- You need to visit your bank from where you have taken the personal loan.

-You must carry the necessary documents such as ID proof, bank statements mentioning the clearance of your last EMI, loan account number and a cheque or DD for prepaying your entire loan.
+- You must carry the necessary documents such as ID proof, bank statements mentioning the clearance of your last EMI, loan account number and a cheque or DD for prepaying your entire loan.

-After completing all the steps, the bank will send you the loan agreement, few days after the closure of the loan.
+- After completing all the steps, the bank will send you the loan agreement, few days after the closure of the loan.

-Also, this would also not result in closure of your personal loan account.
+Also, this would also not result in the closure of your personal loan account.
 You might have a few more EMIs left out after part-prepaying the loan which would need to be paid promptly.

 Additional Reading: How Pre-closure of Personal Loan Can Impact Your Credit Score?